bluz71/bash-seafly-prompt/README.md

 Layout
 ------

-*seafly* is a single line prompt that is divided into the following five
+*seafly* is a single line prompt that is divided in to the following five
 segments:

 ```